rdbeach/JsonQuery/README.md

 ## Syntax

 Breif description of the methods.
-Look at the java code for specifics:
+Look at the java code for specifics.

                 Static Methods:
                 Json.fromJson: Converts a JSON string to a JsonO object